anojndr/RAG-Forge/DOCS.md

 go run main.go
 ```

 The server will log its startup status, port, and available endpoints to the console.
+It now runs on port **8086**.

 ## API Reference

 The API serves JSON and follows standard HTTP conventions.
 A successful request to `/search` or `/extract` will return a `200 OK` status, even if some individual URLs failed to process.
-Failures for specific URLs are reported within the `results` array of the JSON response.
+Failures are reported within the `results` array of the JSON response.

 ### POST /search

-Performs a web search using the configured search engine, then extracts content from the top results.
+Performs a web search, then extracts content from the top results.
+This endpoint is optimized for speed and uses a fast, non-JS-rendering extractor.

 -   **Method**: `POST`
 -   **Path**: `/search`